ietf-teep/architecture/draft-ietf-teep-architecture.md

 Some TAMs or SPs may require additional claims in order to properly authorize a device or TEE.
 These additional claims may help clear up any assumptions for which the TAM/SP wants to alleviate.
-The specific format for these additional claims are outside the scope of this specification, but the TEEP protocol SHALL allow these additional claims to be included in the attestation messages.
+The specific format for these additional claims are outside the scope of this specification, but the TEEP protocol allows these additional claims to be included in the attestation messages.

 The following sub-sections define the cryptographic properties conveyed by the TEEP attestation, the basic set of TEEP claims required in a TEEP attestation, the TEEP attestation flow between the